Election does not kill evangelism. It is the reason evangelism works.

 You have just learned that God chose who would be saved before the foundation of the world.
 And the first thing your mind does — before the awe settles, before the comfort arrives — is reach for the objection: Then why bother telling anyone?
 Notice that.
 You have been handed the most liberating truth in the universe and your instinct is to turn it into a reason to do nothing.
 That instinct is not logic.
 It is the flesh looking for an exit from a truth it cannot domesticate.

 William Carey wanted to go to India.
-It was 1792.
-He stood up in a room full of Baptist ministers and proposed something radical: take the gospel to the nations.
-An older pastor cut him off with the most famous sentence in the history of anti-missions theology: "Young man, sit down!
+As a young Baptist minister he pressed his elders to take the gospel to the nations — and met a wall of resistance.
+Tradition records that one older pastor cut him off with a sentence that became the emblem of anti-missions theology: "Young man, sit down!
 When God pleases to convert the heathen, He will do it without your aid or mine."
+Carey's own friends later doubted those exact words were ever spoken — but no one doubted the conviction behind them, which was real and widespread: if God has already chosen who will be saved, the missionary is redundant.

-He was technically correct about God's sovereignty and spectacularly wrong about everything else.
-Carey sat down — then got up, went to India anyway, translated the Bible into six languages, and became the father of modern missions.
+That conviction was technically correct about God's sovereignty and spectacularly wrong about everything else.
+Carey went to India anyway, translated the Bible into six languages, and became the father of modern missions.
 Every Protestant missionary society in the world traces its lineage to the Calvinist who refused to let bad Calvinism stop him.

-Which of those two men was right?
-They cannot both be.
-And whichever was wrong held a view of sovereignty that has confused honest Christians for three centuries.
+Which of those two convictions is right?
+They cannot both be true.
+And whichever is wrong rests on a view of sovereignty that has confused honest Christians for three centuries.
 The answer is not that Carey was a secret Arminian.
 The answer is that sovereignty does not just ordain the destination — it ordains the road, the feet, the tongue, and the moment your voice cracks because you are terrified to speak.
 All of it was scripted.
 Including you.

 God Ordains the Means, Not Just the Ends